 Water right owners interested in exploring optional, flexible uses for their rights are invited to submit a confidential preliminary offer of water to the Colorado Water Trust.
 Professional staff at the Water Trust will complete the initial due diligence for each offered water right at no cost to the water right owner, and will identify whether additional water could bring meaningful benefits to a stream reach.
 Submission of a preliminary offer will NOT commit owners to pursuing a transaction with the Colorado Water Trust or CWCB, and does NOT constitute a formal offer under CWCB's ISF Rule 6.
-Water right owners may continue to use any offered water for existing decreed purposes during 2022 and subsequent years, until the owner elects to pursue and implement a project with CWCB or the Water Trust.
+Water right owners may continue to use any offered water for existing decreed purposes during current and subsequent years, until the owner elects to pursue and implement a project with CWCB or the Water Trust.
 The Water Trust will not discuss offered water rights with any person or entity without the owner's permission.
-The deadline for submitting preliminary water right offers under this Process is June 30, 2022.

 If potential flow benefits are identified, the Water Trust will work with the water right owners to select an appropriate transaction tool and to develop any required documents (technical analyses, contracts, applications).
 The Water Trust will also work with market analysts to determine an appropriate compensation range for the water right when necessary.
 For projects that involve ISF uses and protections, the Water Trust will work closely with the CWCB staff to complete any analyses required by law and support the proposal through the CWCB approval process.
-For flow restoration projects that do not
+For flow restoration projects that do not involve ISF uses, the Water Trust will work with the water owners directly to complete any requirements to implement the flow restoration project.
+Once a project is approved, the Water Trust will continue to work with the water right owner and project partners to ensure water use is correctly recorded in official state records in order to receive the protections afforded by the statutes.